A Fast Algorithm for Computing Zigzag Representatives: Core definitions

-We have two remaining cases whose details are provided in Appendix~\ref{sec:pf-miss-thm-bundle}.
 To finish the proof, we also need to show that the zigzag barcodes we have are correct whenever we proceed from $\Filt{i}$ to $\Filt{i+1}$.
 Since all intervals we have admit representatives, the correctness of the barcodes follows from Proposition~\ref{prop:pn-paring-w-rep} presented in Section~\ref{sec:alg-oview}. \end{proof}